What Is MCP?

 What Is MCP (Model Context Protocol)?

-If you use Claude in Cursor or another MCP-enabled client, you have already seen it in action.
+If you've used Claude in Cursor or another MCP-enabled client, you've seen it in action.
 The model can browse your codebase, run commands, or fetch data because MCP servers expose those capabilities as tools the model can call.

 The Problem MCP Solves

-Models are powerful at reasoning and generating text, but they lack direct access to:
+Models are powerful at reasoning and generating text, but they have no direct access to:

 - Your file system